Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Eveready 3-LED 6Volt Floating Lantern (battery included): I don’t know how long it will last but there is currently a great price on this LED lantern-style flashlight.
 (If you are planning to build a 2000-hour flashlight, this is the one that you need – see next item.)

-The Amazing 2000-Hour Flashlight: This short little book will give you detailed instructions for adding a 30-cent resistor to a $5 flashlight and create a light that produces useful illumination for 2000 hours on the same battery.
+The Amazing 2000-Hour Flashlight: This short little book will give you detailed instructions for adding a cheap resistor to a cheap flashlight and create a light that produces useful illumination for 2000 hours on the same battery.
 (And I wrote the forward!)

 Rothco 550lb.
 Type III Nylon Paracord: As far as I am concerned, paracord ranks up there with duct tape and zip ties.
 I wish I had know about this stuff years ago.